Pylons/venusian/docs/index.rst

-For example, let's suppose your framework defines a decorator function named ``jsonify`` which can wrap a function that returns an arbitrary Python data structure and renders it to a :term:`json` serialization:
+For example, let's suppose your framework defines a decorator function named ``jsonify`` which can wrap a function that returns an arbitrary Python data structure and renders it to a JSON serialization:

 .. code-block:: python
    :linenos: